matja/bitcoin-tool/README.md

       hex         : Hexadecimal encoded
       base58      : Base58 encoded
       base58check : Base58Check encoded (most common)

-  --input         : Specify input data on command line --input-file    : Specify file name to read for input ('-' for stdin) --batch         : Read multiple lines of input from --input-file --public-key-compression : Can be one of :
+  --input               : Specify input data on command line --input-file          : Specify file name to read for input ('-' for stdin) --batch               : Read multiple lines of input from --input-file --ignore-input-errors : Continue processing batch input if errors are found.

+  --public-key-compression : Can be one of :
       auto         : determine compression from base58 private key (default) compressed   : force compressed public key